spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 :::
 2. `native:`- source files are mounted from host machine into containers directly.
 We recommend using it Linux.
 3. `docker-sync:`- source files are synced from host machine into containers during runtime.
 Use it as a workaround solution with MacOS and Windows.
-4.  `mutagen:`- source files are synced from host machine into containers during runtime.
-Use it as a workaround solution with MacOS and Windows.
+4.  `mutagen:`- source files are synced from the host machine into running containers.
+Use it as a workaround for MacOS and Windows.

 `As mount:` is a platform-specific setting.
 You can define multiple mount modes.
 Use the`platforms:` list to define the mount mode for a particular platform.
 Possible platforms are `windows`, `macos` and `linux`.